 See more information here…

-If your kids are into this exciting sport Provincetown has a great little SKATE BOARD PARK at the corner of Route 6, Shank Painter Road & Jerome Rd. across the way is our first class DOG PARK if you bring your pet along with you!
-Next door is Cumberland Farms for supplies (water, snacks, light groceries) and further up the street is our local STOP & SHOP for bigger grocery needs!)
+At the corner of Route 6 and Shank Painter Road is our first class DOG PARK if you bring your pet along with you!
+Next door is Cumberland Farms for supplies (water, snacks, light groceries, gas and further up the street is our local STOP & SHOP for bigger grocery needs!)

 PLAYGROUNDS